On the Benefits of Semi-Supervised Test Case Generation for Simulation Models

-Though we find that most of the performance in test suite size of 16 already convergent to 100\%, we also record the result of test suite size of 32 since the traditional sample size in each iteration in EPIcuRus and OD is 30, and 32 is the closest number to 30 which can divided by 256.
+Though we find that most of the performance in test suite size of 16 already convergent to 100\%, we also record the result of test suite size of 32 since the traditional sample size in each iteration in OD is 30, and 32 is the closest number to 30 which can be divided by 256.
 As we expected, except OD, other approaches get either similar performance if its already convergent in size of 16 or improved performance if its not convergent in size of 16.

 To summarize above, GenClu always stays in the most top rank whenever test suite size is 4, 16, or 32 across all case studies.
 Random does not performance bad on test suite size of 32, but lose on 1 or 2 case studies when test suite size is 16 and 4 correspondingly.
-EPIcuRus gets similar performance as random approach does, but as we will state in next RQ, it runs approximately 3-20 times slower than random.
 OD does not performance well in test suite size of 4 and get even lower performance in test suite size of 16 and 32 in CLC and CW case studies due to less available iteration runs in the certain timeout setting.
 Though we suggest to increase the timeout limit in OD when test suite size is increased, it can make the overall runtime for OD much lengthy and exceed the time budget in testing.